Traditional Asian Diet and Gut Microbiome and Metabolome in Healthy Volunteers and Pregnancy on Infant's Allergy Development (PPBe)

-The research aims to elucidate a specially-designed personalized diet that will increase gut colonization of Prevotella sp. and butyrate levels in pregnant mothers and the benefits in reducing infant's food allergy development.
+The research aims to elucidate a specially-designed personalized diet based on Traditional Asian Diet and its efficacy in increasing the gut colonization of Prevotella sp. and butyrate levels in pregnant mothers and the benefits in reducing infant's food allergy development.

 Study Overview